 Somebody home-built this vehicle out of a 1991 Geo Metro (CC here), a NA market version of the Suzuki Cultus and which was America’s mileage champ in the pre-Prius era.
 The FX version was rated at 43/52, with a combined 47 mpg by the EPA (these are adjusted EPA numbers), which put it very much in Prius territory.
 It accomplished that thanks to its light weight (just under 1700 lbs) and its 993cc three-cylinder engine, which was rated at 55 hp.
 It was popular, back in the day when fuel economy was important to a lot of buyers (remember those distant days?).

 This shot is a nice demonstration of how things have changed; today’s young person on the go with a mountain bike and other outdoor gear to transport would likely go for the burly Toyota Tacoma right behind it.
-And be content enough with its 16-17 mpg thirst.
+And be content with its 15 mpg thirst.

 Let’s start with the Metro’s original driving compartment.
 This person is a loner, which I was too back then, although I did appreciate being able to also provide accommodations to a companion or three.
 Not here; there’s only the driver’s seat, and the disassembled mountain bike.